Deephaven MCP

 Install Deephaven MCP

-Install with Core+ support:
+Install with Community and Enterprise support:

 Setup